Congratulations! If you’re reading this article, you’ve likely made the decision to start an LLC in Minnesota.

 The state of Minnesota doesn’t require LLCs to form an Operating Agreement, but it’s in the best interest of your business to do so.
-Without an operating agreement, your LLC will be governed by Minnesota state LLC law for your operations, which may not be exactly how you want things done for your company.
+Without an Operating Agreement, Minnestoa state LLC law alone, rather than your own preferences, will govern your operations.
+This may not be exactly how you want things done in your company.

-*IMPORTANT* Prior to drafting the LLC Operating Agreement for your business, it’s imperative to decide whether it will be managed by a single member or if it will use a multi-member managerial system.
+*IMPORTANT* Prior to drafting the LLC Operating Agreement for your business, it’s imperative to decide whether it will be managed by a single member or if it will use a multimember managerial system.
 This helps to decide who will make important decisions for your business and how.
-If you utilize a multi-member managerial system, they all vote on each important business decision.
-If you use a single-member managerial system then one member will make all of the decisions for the business.
+If you use a multimember managerial system, they all vote on each important business decision.
+If you use a single-member managerial system, one member will make all the decisions for the business.

 Your agreement should clearly explain the roles of each LLC member in detail and define their interactions and relationships with other departments and each other.
-When you design your Operating Agreement like this, you ensure that the LLC members know what their roles are, who their superiors are, which departments or members they should be interacting most closely with the most often, and the roles and which tasks each department is in charge of which will prevent unnecessary arguments between LLC members.
+When you design your Operating Agreement like this, you ensure that the LLC members know what their roles are, who their superiors are, which departments or members they should be interacting most closely with the most often, and which tasks and roles each department is in charge of.
+This will prevent unnecessary arguments between LLC members.

-One important component of LLC Operating Agreements that many people forget or neglect to include is a section with instructions about what to do if one member leaves or if a new LLC member is to join the business.
+One important component of LLC Operating Agreements that many people forget or neglect to include is a section with instructions about what to do if one member leaves or if a new LLC member joins the business.
 This is often left out of Operating Agreements, but including this section means your business will have a clearly-defined set of instructions that describe what to do in the event of a disagreement between LLC members.
-Having a set of logical and well-written rules in Operating Agreements for these situations can be not only crucial but comforting during times of emotional turmoil.
+Having a set of logical and well-written rules in Operating Agreements for these situations can prove crucial during times of professional turmoil.

-Operating Agreements are vital documents for new LLCs during their beginning stages.
-This is because your Operating Agreement explains the jobs of your LLC members, lists their compensation, and supplies members with thorough instructions describing how the business should be run.
+Operating Agreements are vital documents for new LLCs during their beginning stage because an Operating Agreement explains the jobs of LLC members, lists their compensation, and supplies members with thorough instructions describing how the business should be run.

 LLCs in Minnesota aren’t required by the Secretary of State to create an Operating Agreement.
-But if you do, (and you should) it’s important that you write your Operating Agreement in much the same way I’ve described it here, and don’t leave out the sections that I’ve described as being important.
-If you leave these sections out or screw up your Operating Agreement it could jeopardize your whole business.
+But if you do, (and you should) it’s important that you write your Operating Agreement in much the same way I’ve described it here, and don’t leave out the important sections that I’ve described.
+Leaving these sections out or screwing up your Operating Agreement could jeopardize your whole business.

-In case I haven’t been clear enough about the definition of Operating Agreements, the rules that you establish in your agreement become the standards for how your business must run.
-Your business is required to run according to the instructions you provide in your Operating Agreement so it’s easy to see that a poorly-written agreement can stifle the growth of your business.
+The rules that you establish in your agreement become the standards for how your business must run, so it’s easy to see how a poorly-written agreement can stifle the growth of your business.
 It’s easy to mess up your business’s Operating Agreement simply by not wording it in such a way that allows for business growth, innovation, and change.
-If you write your agreement well, you’ll be able to watch as your company flourishes without being restricted by the faulty instructions in a poorly-written agreement.
+If you write your agreement well, you’ll be able to watch as your company flourishes.

-If you’ve never created and filed an Operating Agreement before and you’re concerned about getting it right (which you should be), there are a few options available to you that will ensure it turns out right.
+If you’ve never created and filed an Operating Agreement and you’re concerned about getting it right (which you should be), a few options available to you will ensure it turns out right.